cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 Kubernetes provides a convenient way to expose applications for testing.
 Simply run `kubectl expose deployment nginx --type=LoadBalancer --port=80 --target-port=80`.
 Checkout the newly created `service` object in your namespace.
 Try to get detailed information with `get -o=yaml` or `describe`.
 Note down the different ports exposed and try to access the application via the external IP.

 You could also download the  [servic.yaml](https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/service.yaml) to your machine and (re-)create the service (`kubectl create -f <your-file>.yaml`).
-Don't forget to change the namespace.